-Instant Pot baked ziti takes all the best things about my cheesy baked ziti and does it in a fraction of the time.
-As you probably know, baked ziti is a pasta casserole of sorts and while this baked ziti instant pot recipe isn’t actually baked at all, it still gives you the cheesy, saucy, comforting flavors of this amazing Italian-inspired dish.
+Instant Pot baked ziti takes is similar to the pasta casserole cheesy baked ziti but done in a fraction of the time.
+This “baked” ziti Instant Pot recipe isn’t actually baked at all but has the same cheesy, saucy, comforting flavors of the amazing Italian-inspired dish.

 Find the full printable recipe with specific measurements below.